 The artworks in ‘Nature’s Presence’ have been selected from the Arts Council Collection, Birmingham’s collection and other major collections.
 They range in media from film and photography to paintings and sculpture.
 The artists look at the natural world through presenting flowers, animals and fruit from different artistic perspectives.

-Artists in ‘Nature’s Presence’ include John Blakemore, Oliver Clare, Ruth Claxton, Brian Duffy, Nerys Johnson, Sam Taylor-Johnson, Josef Herman, Georgie Hopton, Thomas Henry Kendall, Pradip Malde, Margaret Mellis, Helen McQuillan, Hayley Newman and Paula Rego.
+Artists in ‘Nature’s Presence’ include John Blakemore, Oliver Clare, Ruth Claxton, Brian Duffy, Nerys Johnson, Sam Taylor-Johnson, Josef Herman, Georgie Hopton, Thomas Henry Kendall, Pradip Malde, Margaret Mellis, Helen McQuillan, and Hayley Newman.
 The exhibition is accompanied by a rare series of herbarium specimen’s native to Yardley.

 A comprehensive learning and access programme accompanies this exhibition.